Pairadux/Pairadux/README.md

 ## ⚡️ Fun fact(s)...
 - I love building computers
-- I have a cat named Jiji
+- I have a cat named Jiji, named after the cat from [Kiki's Delivery Service](https://ghibli.fandom.com/wiki/Jiji)
 - I can play the Ocarina (somewhat)
 - My favorite game of all time is The Legend of Zelda: Breath of the Wild
     - With runner-ups being Baldur's Gate 3 and Sekiro: Shadows Die Twice